 - Transfer students will need official copies of their most recent transcripts from all college and universities attended.

 The following document will help assist students in how to determine who your advisor will be.

 Please refer to this document for any dual credit information.

 Please use the following application when applying for dual credits.

-The tentative class lineup for Spring 2017 classes can be found on this document.
+The tentative class lineup for Fall 2019 classes can be found on this document.

 Integrated Post-Secondary Education Data System